local repositories not showing up in components tree

 I deleted the run archive from the repository and restarted Kepler, but the report archive (MOML and ROML only) still doesn't show.
 I was under the impression that Kepler would re-sync the repositories on startup, but just in case I did a clean-cache and it still says no components found.

-#5 Updated by Oliver Soong over 9 years ago
+#5 Updated by Oliver Soong almost 13 years ago

 This is slightly more complicated.
 I restarted Kepler again, and now both KARs show up in the components tree.